Where Does Lottery Money Go?

 How Lottery Revenue Is Distributed

-Out of all of the money that the lottery makes, the majority of the funds (usually around 50 percent to 60 percent*) goes to the winners.
-Retailers also receive commissions for selling tickets and bonuses for selling jackpot-winning tickets, which accounts for about 5 percent of the lottery's revenue.
+The majority of the funds that the lottery brings in — usually around 50 to 60% — is distributed to the winners.
+This includes big jackpots and the smaller prizes for matching fewer lottery numbers.
+Retailers also receive commissions for selling tickets and bonuses for selling jackpot-winning tickets, which accounts for another 5% of the lottery's revenue.

-Another 10 percent or so of the lottery money goes toward paying administrative costs and overhead for running the game.
-Advertising, staff salaries, legal fees, printing of the tickets, and other necessities are included in this category.
+About 10% of the lottery revenue goes toward paying administrative costs and overhead for running the game.
+Advertising, staff salaries, legal fees, the printing of the tickets, and other necessities are included in this category.

 The rest of the lottery money goes to the states who participate.
-In the case of the Powerball lottery, for example, the funds are distributed based on ticket sales.
-The states who sell the most tickets receive a larger percentage of the revenue.
+In the case of the Powerball lottery, for example, the funds are distributed based on ticket sales — states who sell more tickets receive a larger percentage of the revenue.
 Revenue from state lotteries goes entirely to the hosting state.

 In 2015, the U.S. Census Board estimated that state-administered lotteries put over $21 million into state coffers, and that's not even considering the revenue from the larger multi-state lotteries like Powerball and Mega Millions.